Complete poker terminology: all poker terms

 Connector – it means two cards in a row (3-4, J-Q, etc.).

 Contbet – it is a bet on the flop that is made by the preflop-aggressor.
-For example: the player “A” made a raise, the player “B” made a call.
-The player “A” makes the bet on the flop – it is a contbet.
+For example, Player "A" raises and Player "B" calls.
+Player "A" bets on the flop – it is a contbet.

 Continuation Bet, CBet – see also “contbet”.

-Cooler – it is a situation when the player with a strong combination loses to a player with a stronger combination.
+Cooler – it is a situation when a player with a strong combination loses to a player with a stronger combo.
+A poker cooler counts as bad luck rather than bad play.

-Cut-off – it is a position to the right of the button (dealer).
+Cut-off – it is a seat to the right of the button (dealer).
+Detailed information about what is cut off in poker can be found in a dedicated article.

 Data mining – it is a collection of the played hands in the poker room.
-It is used by the opponents who want to get an advantage over the opponents by means of the obtained hands (information).
-It is being sold by the different sites and is prohibited by the poker-rooms.
-It is considered as a scam.
+It is used by opponents who want to get an advantage over the opponents by means of the obtained hands (information).
+It is being sold by various sites and is prohibited by poker platforms.
+It is considered a scam.

 Dead money – it is a share of the chips in the pot that were put in there by the players who have already folded their cards and don’t participate in the hand.